 Paul Sagan, the company's second chief executive, was elected to the Akamai Board of Directors in January 2005, and he served as Vice Chairman from January 2013 until May 2015.
 Mr. Sagan joined Akamai in October 1998 as chief operating officer, became president the following year, and was CEO from April 2005 until 2013 when Tom Leighton succeeded him as the company's chief executive.

-Mr. Sagan is an executive in residence (XIR) at General Catalyst Partners, a venture capital firm based in Cambridge, Massachusetts, and Palo Alto, California.
+Mr. Sagan is an executive in residence (XIR) at General Catalyst Partners, a venture capital firm based in Cambridge, Massachusetts, Palo Alto, California, and New York City.

-Mr. Sagan is also a director of two other public companies, EMC Corp. and VMware, Inc., and two private companies, Datto, Inc., and L2, Inc. Previously, he served as a director of iRobot Corp, as well as Dow Jones & Company (acquired by News Corp.), Digitas, Inc. (acquired by Publicis Group), and Maven Networks (acquired by Yahoo!).
+Mr. Sagan is also a director of VMware, Inc., and three private companies, Datto, Inc., L2, Inc., and Catalina Labs.
+Previously, he served as a director of iRobot Corp, as well as Dow Jones & Company (acquired by News Corp.), Digitas, Inc. (acquired by Publicis Group), EMC Corp. (acquired by Dell Technologies), and Maven Networks (acquired by Yahoo!).